There are four things you need to do every day to lower high blood sugar:

-You will get plenty of help in learning how to do this from your health care providers.
-Your main health care providers are your doctor, nurse, and dietitian.
-(A dietitian is someone who is specially trained to help people plan their meals.)
+You will get plenty of help in learning how to do this from your health care team, which is made up of your doctor, nurses, and dietitian.

 Bring a family member or friend with you when you see your doctor.
 Ask lots of questions.
 Before you leave, be sure you understand everything you need to know about taking care of your diabetes.

 The foods on your diabetes eating plan are the same ones that are good for everyone.
 Try to stick to things that are low in fat, salt, and sugar and high in fiber, like beans, fruits, vegetables, and grains.